PatohMrun/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state saves the state of working directory to a file 9-duplicate_last_line duplicates the last line of a file 10-no_more_js removes all regular .js files recursively
+8-cwd_state saves the state of working directory to a file 9-duplicate_last_line duplicates the last line of a file 10-no_more_js removes all regular .js files recursively 11-directories prints total no. of dir and sub directories